Cleeng/mediastore-sdk/README.md

 ### Font

-If your application doesn't have a font specified, you can apply the default font (OpenSans) for all MSD components by:
+If your application doesn't have a font specified, you can apply the default font (OpenSans) for all MSSDK components by:

 ```javascript
 import "@cleeng/mediastore-sdk/dist/styles/msdFont.css";